KoreKorea: Mixed children

-A 2010 report made by the International HIV Research Group of the University of New South Wales said that children had been made from "a number" of ainen matawa" and "Korean seafarers", and the report said that the Korean fathers send financial support to these children.
+A 2010 report made by the International HIV Research Group of the University of New South Wales said that children had been fathered by "a number" of ainen matawa and "Korean seafarers", and the report said that the Korean fathers send financial support to these children.

 Ainen matawa

 Age of ainen matawa

 A 2005 news article in The Hankyoreh said that the KoreKorea females were about 18 years old.

 A 2006 report by UNICEF Pacific said that "80 young te korekorea... had visited boats in port in 2000".

-A 2007 news article in The Korea Times said that "te korekorea" were "teenage girls", and 8 of 24 of the interviewed "te korekorea" were younger than 19 and one was 14 years old.
-The news article also said that the age when "te korekorea" first start was "getting younger".
+A 2007 news article in The Korea Times said that te korekorea were "teenage girls", and 8 of 24 of the interviewed te korekorea were younger than 19; one was 14 years old.
+The news article also said that the age when te korekorea first start was "getting younger".

-A 2008 report by the Pacific Islands Forum Fisheries Agency said that "Teenage girls from the outer islands" were the group who were "particularly vulnerable to becoming Te korekorea".
+A 2008 report by the Pacific Islands Forum Fisheries Agency said that "Teenage girls from the outer islands" were the group who were "particularly vulnerable to becoming te korekorea".

-A 2010 report made by the International HIV Research Group of the University of New South Wales said that the "ainen matawa" were "young women".
+A 2010 report made by the International HIV Research Group of the University of New South Wales said that the ainen matawa were "young women".

-A 2012 document made by the Kiribati Local Government Association explained the term "ainen matawa" with the words "teenage prostitution, involving very young girls".
+A 2012 document made by the Kiribati Local Government Association explained the term ainen matawa with the words "teenage prostitution, involving very young girls".

-A web page on UNICEF's website said that the "korekorea" were "young women".
+A web page on UNICEF's website said that the korekorea were "young women".